TagSEA 0.6.4

 Content assist & quick fixes

-All of this can be a lot of stuff to type, so content-assists (Ctrl-space) and quick-fixes (Ctrl-1) are contributed to make things smoother.
-These two features will automatically enter the current user and date within your tag comment.
+All of this can be a lot of stuff to type into a waypoint, so content-assists (Ctrl-space) and quick-fixes (Ctrl-1) are contributed to make things smoother.
+These two features will automatically enter the current user as the author, and the current day as the date within your tag comment.

 Tags for Software Engineering Activities in Eclipse (TagSEA)